hooklift/oauth2/README.md

 Implements an OAuth2 provider in a somewhat strict manner.
 For instance:

-* 3rd party client apps are required to always report the scopes they are trying to gain access to when redirecting the resource owner to the authorization form.
+* 3rd party client apps are required to always report the scopes they are trying to gain access to when redirecting the resource owner to the web authorization form.
 * Always sends a `Strict-Transport-Security` header by default.
 You can disable it by passing a STS max-age of 0.
 * `X-Frame-Options` header is always sent along the authorization form